sec-fortress/secfortress.github.io/content/hacking/Time_Races_Ahead_Before_You_Blink.md

 1. **Why don't you start bug bounty?**

 During the struggles, I got a lot of advice about starting bug bounty, but I had already been there.
 Trust me, I wasn’t ready for the **duplicates/N\A** frustration.
-Hopefully, I can dive into bug bounty again maybe under Web3, but right now, there are **more important things to focus on.** Setting priorities is the deal for now.
+Hopefully, I can dive into bug bounty again maybe under Web3, but right now, there are **more important things to focus on.** Setting priorities for each and every goal, is the deal for now.